 Nearly twenty percent of recreational athletes are anemic and a third are iron deficient, which leads to reduce physical performance.
 In fact, physically active iron-deficient (but non-anemic) women who take 8mg of iron supplements twice a day for 6 weeks were able to shave an average of 30 seconds off their 5k time.

 Your body also loses iron during heavy training periods through sweating, running, and the gastrointestinal bleeding that can sometimes follow intense workouts.
 So, it’s very important to watch your iron intake to avoid plateauing during an athletic event!

 The Recommended Dietary Allowance (RDA) of iron for adult women and teens is 15 milligrams a day.
 The RDA for adult men is 10 milligrams.
 If you’re an endurance athlete, you most likely need a slightly above average intake of iron to keep the oxygen flowing through your body during training.
-However, you may not need to add iron supplements to your shopping list.
 You can get plenty of iron from incorporating iron-rich foods into your diet, especially from animal-based products like red meat, poultry, fish, and liver.